What Is The Difference Between French Roulette And American Roulette?

 5, 24, 16, 33, 1, 20, 14, 31, 9, 22, 18, 29, 7, 28, 12, 35, 3, 26

-- Red and black numbers always alternate, which means there can never be adjacent ‘runs’ of colour.
+- Red and black always alternate, which means that there can never be "gradients" next to each other.

-- Odd and even numbers are also spread out evenly around the wheel.
-This means that more than two odd or even numbers never appear next to each other on the French roulette wheel.
+- Odd and even numbers are evenly distributed around the wheel.
+This means that in French roulette there are never more than two odd or even numbers next to each other.

 0, 28, 9, 26, 30, 11, 7, 20, 32, 17, 5, 22, 34, 15, 3, 24, 36, 13, 1,